bachya/aiopinboard/README.md

 asyncio.run(main())
 ```

-You can specify several optional parameters while editing a bookmark:
+You can specify several optional parameters while getting all bookmarks:

 - `tags`: an optional list of tags to filter results by
 - `start`: the optional starting index to return (defaults to the start)